The Library

 The Core Idea: Assets vs. Liabilities

 In his framework: an asset puts money in your pocket.
 A liability takes money out.
-That's it.
 Rich people spend their lives acquiring assets.
 Poor and middle-class people spend their lives acquiring liabilities they mistake for assets.
+His most provocative example: your home.
+Most people consider their home their greatest asset.
+Kiyosaki argues that unless it's generating income, it's a liability.

 The Rat Race